-What are falls and who are the elderly?
+What are Falls, and Who Are the Elderly?

 It is known that approximately one in three people over the age of 65 living in the community will fall each year.
 This figure approaches one in two by the age of 80, and fall rates are even higher for residents of nursing homes and those in institutions.